-These are legal notices that require a person or body behaving in an anti-social manner ('the perpetrator') to change their behaviour.
-They can only be issued to a person aged 16 or over, and only if all of the following conditions are met:
+These are legal notices that require a person or a body ('the perpetrator') to stop behaving in an antisocial manner which unacceptably affects victims and the community.
+They can only be issued to a person aged 16 years or over and only if all the following conditions are met:

-- the perpetrator has been given a written warning about their behaviour and enough time to make the necessary changes - the police are satisfied on reasonable grounds that the behaviour is having a detrimental effect, of a persistent or continuing nature, on the quality of life of people in the area - the police are satisfied on reasonable grounds that the behaviour is unreasonable.
+- the perpetrator has been given a Community Protection Warning about their behaviour and enough time to make the necessary changes - the police are satisfied on reasonable grounds that the behaviour is having a detrimental effect, of a persistent or continuing nature, on the quality of life of people in the area - the police are satisfied on reasonable grounds that the behaviour is unreasonable.